shakacode/react_on_rails_demo_ssr_hmr/README.md

-# React on Rails Tutorial With SSR, HMR fast refresh, and TypeScript
+# React on Rails Demo With SSR, HMR fast refresh, and TypeScript
 Each commit demonstrates a step in the [React on Rails Tutorial](https://github.com/shakacode/react_on_rails/blob/master/docs/basics/tutorial.md).

-**UPDATE January 19, 2022: This repo is updated to the latest [shakapacker gem and package](https://github.com/shakacode/shakapacker) v6 release!**
+**UPDATE February 9, 2022: This repo is updated to the latest [shakapacker gem and package](https://github.com/shakacode/shakapacker) v6.1 release and React on Rails v13!**

 ---

-Please ⭐️ this repo if you find this useful.
+_Please ⭐️ this repo if you find this useful._

 See the [commit history](https://github.com/shakacode/react_on_rails_tutorial_with_ssr_and_hmr_fast_refresh/commits/master).